 Wu, H. (2013) Exploring the Strategy of Tour Operator The Case of CAISSA Touristic Group.
 Journal of Chinese Tourism and Theories.
 19(2), 19–23.

 Wu, H. (2013) How to Balance of Potentially Conflicting Values in the Management of Archaeological Sites?
 Journal of Archaeology and Cultural Relics.
 12(4), 93-95.

-Marvin Hao Wu's PhD is financially supported by Faculty of Arts Doctoral Bursary, the University of Auckland
+Marvin Hao Wu's PhD was financially supported by Faculty of Arts Doctoral Bursary, University of Auckland

 Doctoral Research Grant:

-2015 Auckland War Memorial Museum Nancy Bamford Research Grant, AWMM
+2015 Auckland War Memorial Museum Nancy Bamford Research Grant, Auckland War Memorial Museum

-2015 Faculty of Arts Doctoral Research Fund, the University of Auckland
+2015 Faculty of Arts Doctoral Research Fund, University of Auckland

-2015 School of Humanities Research Fund, the University of Auckland
+2015 School of Humanities Research Fund, University of Auckland

-Marvin Hao Wu's doctoral research has been offered official supports from four museums, namely Te Papa, AWMM, the Palace Museum, and National Museum of China.
+Marvin Hao Wu's doctoral research was offered official supports from four museums, namely Museum of New Zealand Te Papa Tongarewa, Auckland War Memorial Museum, the Palace Museum, and National Museum of China.
 The questionnaire surveys, interviews and data analysis have been completed with the Museums.
 All of those research activities were fully covered by the aforementioned grants.